 Source: American Kennel Club National Sheba Club of America The Dog Breed Bible by Caroline D. Coile

 Shiba is an almost 2 year old Shiba Inu that I got about a year ago.
 She likes to walks and romp!
-She looks like a fox, and for as young as she ism she listens pretty well and is smart!
-We have had dogs her age or pups that were very difficult and stubborn to train.
-Her tail also curls on her back like a bun!
+She looks like a fox, and for as young as she is, she listens pretty well and is smart!

 I got my pet from a shelter in 2013.
 He was about to be put down, but I decided to help the poor dog and adopt him.
 Now he has been with me for almost 4 years.